IAMconsortium/nomenclature/doc/source/user_guide/model-mapping.rst

 Model native regions are regions that are reported *directly* from an integrated assessment model.

-Common regions, on the other hand, are calculated by *aggregating model native* regions.
+Common regions, on the other hand, are calculated by *aggregating* a model's *native* regions.
 Common regions are used to compare results from models with different native regional resolution.

+As an example, let's say we have two models *model_a* and *model_b*. model_a reports native regions *Western* and *Eastern Europe* while *model_b* reports *Northern* and *Southern Europe*.
+In order to compare the results of the two models we might introduce a common region called *Europe*.

 Model mapping format specification